thevedantverma/thevedantverma/README.md

 - 📫 How to reach me **thevedantverma@gmail.com**

-- ⚡ Fun fact **Wanna grab some cheese burger and brainstrom??
+- ⚡ Fun fact **Wanna grab a cheese burger and brainstrom??
 I Love that.**

 <h3 align="left">Connect with me:</h3>